-Tens of thousands of illegal immigrants are having their deportation cases dismissed before stepping inside an immigration courtroom because Department of Homeland Security (DHS) officials are failing to file the requisite paperwork, a new report has found.
+Tens of thousands of illegal immigrants are having their deportation cases dismissed before even stepping inside an immigration courtroom because Department of Homeland Security (DHS) officials are failing to file the requisite paperwork, a new report has found.

 For the six-year period from fiscal year 2013 through fiscal 2018, fewer than 1 percent of the cases, or 1,221, were dismissed due to DHS failure to submit the necessary "notice to appear" paperwork.

 The number of dismissals due to the same failure has increased dramatically every year since, with 47,330 cases so far in fiscal 2022, with three months remaining to be tallied, according to the newly released data.

 TRAC obtained the information through a series of Freedom of Information Act requests.

 A notice to appear is typically given to an illegal border-crosser while the person is still in Customs and Border Protection (CBP) custody.
 The notice includes the date of the illegal immigrant's first court hearing.

 After handing over that notice, CBP is required to make sure the court receives an electronic copy of the document, according to TRAC.
 If CBP fails to submit the paperwork, the court doesn’t have jurisdiction to hear the case and must dismiss it.